nextflow-io/nextflow/docs/vscode.md

 To ease the migration of existing scripts, the language server only reports warnings for Groovy-style type annotations and implicit variable declarations.
 These warnings will become errors in the future.

 :::{note}
-Because type annotations are useful in practice for providing type checking at runtime, the language server will not report errors or warnings for Groovy-style type annotations, so as to not burden existing scripts that make heavy use of them.
+Because type annotations are useful for providing type checking at runtime, the language server will not report errors or warnings for Groovy-style type annotations at this time.

-Type annotations will be addressed in a future version of the Nextflow language specification, at which point the language server will provide a way to automatically migrate Groovy-style type annotations to the new syntax.
+Instead, type annotations will be addressed in a future version of the Nextflow language specification, at which point the language server will provide a way to automatically migrate Groovy-style type annotations to the new syntax.
 :::

 **Strings**